yoseflakew25/Furnish-Now/README.md

     console.log(error);
     return {
       statusCode: 500,
-      body: 'There was an error',
+      body: "There was an error",
     };
   }
 };